John 10:10 The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.

 Most would say life in the Western world in the past 50 years has been quite good.
 Post 2nd World War, there has been general abundance in what are usually called the Western Countries.
-There has been relative peace, the vast majority of people have had plenty to eat, homes, and in fact a large portion of the population is able to afford luxuries such as vacations and spending large amounts of money on entertainment.
-In this culture sports has prospered with many fans being willing to pay hundreds of dollars to watch professional sporting events eating priceless hot dogs and drinking overpriced beer.
+There has been relative peace, the vast majority of people have had plenty to eat, homes to live in, and in fact a large portion of the population is able to afford luxuries such as vacations and spending large amounts of money on entertainment.
+In this prosperous culture, professional sports has flourished, with many fans willing to pay hundreds of dollars to watch professional sporting events, eat priceless hot dogs and drink severely overpriced beer.

-It is not God’s Will for us to live secluded lives with other Christians in a monastery, but rather to live as Aliens in the world.
+God is not, however, wanting us a Christians to avoid the world.
+It is not God’s will for us to live secluded lives in a monastery with other Christians, but rather to live as aliens in the world.
 Jesus addressed this when He prayed for His disciples: 15 My prayer is not that you take them out of the world but that you protect them from the evil one.
+(John 17:15)

 You see Jesus knew that there is an enemy in the world who has no greater desire than to destroy all that is lovely, all that is of God.
 In today’s scripture from John 10 we read that “The thief comes only to steal and kill and destroy”.
 And the thief is not stupid.
 He doesn’t enter the front door saying “Yo, I’m here to steal and destroy”.
 He enters slowly, in fact appearing to be a friend, enticing us with gifts at the door so we welcome him in.
 We then let him set up camp in our house, and we allow him to push God out the back door.
 Now he is able to accomplish the calamity he desires for your life.